-- O A family orientation at the beginning of the school year. - At least two parent/teacher conferences during which assessment data on the child's progress must be shared. - 1Documentation of the parent(s)/guardian(s) efforts to participate in the parenting programming offered by the Center. - The provision of parent resources (a parent education resource library, regular newsletters, etc.); and - \Opportunities and written operating policies for ongoing parent involvement (volunteerism, classroom visits, etc.).
+- A family orientation at the beginning of the school year; - At least three family-teacher conferences during which assessment data on the child's progress must be shared; - Documentation of the guardian(s) efforts to participate in the parenting programming offered by the First Steps 4K provider; - The provision of family resources (a parent education resource library, regular newsletters, etc.); and - Opportunities and written operating policies for ongoing family involvement (volunteerism, classroom visits, etc.).

-In addition to two parent/teacher conferences, the provider shall offer at least two parent education workshops during the school year.
+In addition to at least three family-teacher conferences, the First Steps 4K provider shall offer at least two parent (keep parent here or change to family?) education workshops during the school year.
 The first of these workshops may be an initial orientation/open house.
 At least one of the two workshops shall focus upon interactive literacy.
-Documentation of these parent workshops, to include agendas and attendance records shall be maintained on-site, as shall documentation of all parent-teacher conferences.
+Documentation of these parent/family workshops, to include agendas and attendance records, shall be maintained on-site, as shall documentation of all family-teacher conferences.